We follow the National Curriculum 2014 for computing.

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The curriculum aims for pupils to be equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

-Children in our school have access to both laptops and ipads.
+Children in our school have a new class set of i-pads with wireless keyboards and additional laptops and i-pads.
 These devices are used across the curriculum as well as during specific computing lessons.

 E-Safety is covered in our school in a variety of ways including whole class e-safety lessons, small e-safety discussion groups, visits from Dorset Safer Schools team and posters to remind children of key elements of e-safety.